 No matter the size of your business, customers look for .
 With an e-commerce store, customers are inherently looking for a reason not to make the purchase, so being mindful of the small details can make a difference.

 Lucky Orange uses the information you provide to us to contact you about our relevant content, products, and services.
 You may unsubscribe from these communications at any time.
 For more information, check out our .

 Create urgency to increase buying impulse

 When your goal is to increase conversions, creating urgency is immensely important.
 In this product page, from Dennis Kirk, urgency is created by showing how few motorcycles are left.
 When customers see that only two motorcycles are available, they will be inclined to purchase them before someone else does.

 This example also includes a shipping countdown down to the second.
 If a customer is unsure about making a purchase, seeing that time is running out on “shipping today” can give them the extra push they need to convert.

-How to optimize product pages using simple design to minimize distractions
+How to optimize product pages to minimize distractions

 When organizing your ecommerce product pages, it's common for people to think more is better, but that's not the case.
 Pull-down organizers allow you to include all the product details without overcrowding the page.

-By keeping all of the elements simple, customers can focus on the call-to-action button without being distracted by crazy colors and extra text—a need to visit the search bar to find what they want.
+By keeping all of the elements simple, customers can focus on the call-to-action button without being distracted by and extra text—a need to visit the search bar to find what they want.